 Some platforms set limits to how long your videos can be.
-At the time of writing this blog post, Instagram Reels can only be 60 seconds long.
+At the time of writing this blog post, Facebook Reels duration is limited to just 90 seconds.
+Instagram Reels can only be 60 seconds long.
 TikToks have a 3-minute limit.
 LinkedIn videos are allowed a 10-minute maximum.

 On those three platforms, you can’t post long-form video content (yet), no matter how much you want to.

 If you’re using videos in your ads, you’re also limited by what the platform offers.